-Assessment Questions/ Requirements Justification of Relevance (Yes/potentia Ily/no) How Project will achieve Requirements through design, management or risk mitigation.
+Assessment Questions/ Requirements Justification of Relevance (Yes/potentiall y/no) How Project will achieve Requirements through design, management or risk mitigation.
 Mitigation Measures added to the Monitoring Plan (if required) Principle 1.
-Human Rights 1.
-The Project Developer and the Project shall respect internationally proclaimed human rights and shall not be complicit in violence or human rights abuses of any kind as defined in the Universal Declaration of Human Rights No The VPA and CME both respect human rights and are not complicit in violence or human rights abuses.
-Not required The Project shall not discriminate with regards to participation and inclusion No The VPA does not discriminate with regards to participation and inclusion Not required
+Human Rights The Project Developer and the Project shall respect internationally proclaimed human rights and shall not be complicit in violence or human rights abuses of any kind as defined in the Universal Declaration of Human Rights No The VPA and CME both respect human rights and are not complicit in violence or human rights abuses.
+Not required The Project shall not discriminate with regards to participation and inclusion No The VPA does not discriminate with regards to participation and inclusion Not required Principle 2.
+Gender Equality ' '

-Principle 2.
-Gender Equality 3.
-The Project shall not directly or indirectly lead to/contribute to adverse impacts on gender equality and/or the situation of women a.
-Sexual harassment and/or any forms of violence against women - address the multiple risks of gender-based violence, including sexual exploitation or human trafficking.
-No Not relevant Not required b.
-Slavery, imprisonment, physical and mental drudgery, punishment or coercion of women and girls.
-No Not relevant Not required c.
-Restriction of women's rights or access to resources (natural or economic).
-No Not relevant Not required d.
-Recognise women's ownership rights regardless of marital status - adopt project measures where possible to support to women's access to inherit and own land, homes, and other assets or natural resources.
-No Not relevant Not required Projects shall apply the principles of non-discrimination, equal treatment, and equal pay for equal work Where appropriate for the implementation of a VPA, paid, volunteer work or community contributions will be organised to provide the conditions for equitable No Not relevant Not required participation of men and women in the identified tasks/activities. b.
+No Not relevant Not required

+No Not relevant Not required

+No Not relevant Not required

+No Not relevant Not required

+No Not relevant Not required

+No No No No No Not relevant No Not relevant No Not relevant No Not relevant No Not relevant

+participation of men and women in the identified tasks/activities. b.
 Introduce conditions that ensure the participation of women or men in Project activities and benefits based on pregnancy, maternity/paternity leave, or marital status.
 No Not relevant Not required C. Ensure that these conditions do not limit the access of women or men, as the case may be, to VPA participation and benefits.
 No Not relevant Not required 4.
-The Project shall refer to the country's national gender strategy or equivalent national commitment to aid in assessing gender risks No The Project takes into account the National Policy for the Empowerment of Women (2011) 22 in the "advancement of gender equality and empowerment of women".
+The Project shall refer to the country's national gender strategy or equivalent national commitment to aid in assessing gender risks No The Project takes into account the National Policy for the Empowerment of Women (2011) 26 in the "advancement of gender equality and empowerment of women".
 The Project is designed to empower women and improve livelihoods.
-Not required
+No gender risks are envisaged in the PoA Not required

-22 National Policy for the Empowerment of Women | National Portal of India - by Ministry of Women and Child Development
+26 National Policy for the Empowerment of Women | National Portal of India - by Ministry of Women and Child Development